SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 ### Round-Robin Database (RRD) Microservice

-This microservice provides functionality for store measured metrics like CC (and only CC at the moment) in the [Round Robin Database](https://oss.oetiker.ch/rrdtool/) allow us watching and monitoring how the metric values are progressing or degrading during period of time (1 year by default).
-The microservices creates database files for collecting results gathered by CC microservice and populate API to build trend using both textual and graphical representations.
+This microservice provides functionality for accumulating measured metrics like CC (and only CC at the moment) in the [Round Robin Database](https://oss.oetiker.ch/rrdtool/) allow us watching and monitoring how the metric values are progressing or degrading during period of time (1 year by default).
+The microservices creates database files for collecting results gathered by CC microservice and populate API to build trends using both textual and graphical representations.
-As the previous CC microservice this one also can filter databases-modules comprised into trends formation using the appropriate API [rrd_select](rrd/API/rrd_select.json)
+Along with the previously described CC microservice this one can also filter databases-modules, which are comprised into trend formations, using the appropriate API [rrd_select](rrd/API/rrd_select.json)

 The textual form represented by CSV format and could be obtained using the API [rrd_view](rrd/API/rrd_view.json):
 ![alt text](rrd/assets/csv_view.png)

-The graphical form leverages intrinsic RRD plot fucntionality and image editing tool [Imagemagick](https://imagemagick.org/index.php) to depict the graphical trend of the metric:
+The graphical form representation uses intrinsic RRD plot printing functionality and leverages image editing tool [Imagemagick](https://imagemagick.org/index.php) to depict the graphical trend of a code metric:
 ![alt text](rrd/assets/plot_view_all.png)

-Of course you can filter out non-interesting project modules or simply use Zoom-In/Out on exsting picture:
+Of course you can filter out non-interesting project modules or simply use Zoom-In/Out on the existing picture:
 ![alt text](rrd/assets/plot_view.png)

 ### REST-API Microservice

-The service listens to filesystem API changes carried out by other microservices, gathers these and populate those API by setting a HTTP service up which is ready to serve accustomed HTTP requests.
+The service listens to filesystem API changes carried out by other microservices, gathers these and populate those API by setting a HTTP service up which is ready to serve HTTP requests relevant to gathered pseudo-filesystem API entry points.
 The HTTP service portal is depicted on the picture below:
 ![alt text](rest_api/assets/portal.png)

-Clicking on a emphasized link it is possible to execute other container APIs using your browser:
+Clicking on a emphasized link mkes it possible to execute other container APIs using your browser:

 [rrd_view](rrd/API/rrd_view.json):
 ![alt text](rest_api/assets/rrd_select.png)

 or [rrd_plot_view](rrd/API/rrd_plot_view.json):
 ![alt text](rest_api/assets/rrd_plot_view.png)

-or [flamegraph](cyclomatic_complexity/API/flamegraph.json) with additional parameters as HTTP quesry
+or [flamegraph](cyclomatic_complexity/API/flamegraph.json) with additional images scaling parameters passed as CGI arguments of the HTTP query
 ![alt text](rest_api/assets/cc_flamegraph.png)

 # Use-Cases (UCs)